pr2tik1/blog/_pages/about.md

 ## Hello!
 This is Pratik Kumar

 I am an ECE engineering graduate(Batch of 2020) from India.
 I am passionate about deep learning and data science.
-I primarly work in Computer Vision, Machine Learning, Deep Learning, Data Visualizations and Data Science.
+I primarily work in Computer Vision, Machine Learning, Deep Learning, Data Visualizations and Data Science.

 I am fascinated by the abilities of machines to learn and on the same time I am also curious about wonderful capabilities of human brain.
 Here on this website, I usually write and share my work on deep learning and data science topics.
 You can also view my blogs on Medium (check [here](https://medium.com/@pratikbaitha04)).
 Currently I am looking for full time or part time opportunities in data science or deep learning.